Afua Hirsch: Journalism

 Hirsch was a legal correspondent for The Guardian.
 She has lived in Britain and Senegal, and served as The Guardians West Africa correspondent, based in Accra, Ghana.
 From 2014 to 2017, she was the Social Affairs and Education Editor at Sky News.

-Among other publications and outlets for which she has written are The Observer, The Evening Standard, Vogue, Prospect and i.
+Among other publications and outlets for which she has written are The Observer, The Evening Standard, Vogue, and Prospect.

 Hirsch contributed the piece "What Does It Mean to Be African?" to Margaret Busby's 2019 anthology New Daughters of Africa.

 Guardian article about Nelson's Column

 In August 2017, in The Guardian, Hirsch questioned whether Nelson's Column should remain in place, with the implication it might be removed.
 Not long afterward, the art historian and former museum director Sir Roy Strong said the suggestion the column should be taken down was a "ridiculous" viewpoint, commenting: "Once you start rewriting history on that scale, there won't be a statue or a historic house standing....The past is the past.
 You can't rewrite history."
 The following May, Hirsch said the idea of removing Nelson's Column distracted from her main point that Britain should look more carefully at its past to understand itself better today.
 In an article introducing her television documentary, The Battle for Britain's Heroes, Hirsch stated that she "wasn't actually waiting in a bulldozer, ready to storm Trafalgar Square, as some people seemed to believe".